Hate Crime/Bias Incident

-Hate Crime – Definition: a hate crime is a criminal act committed against a person(s) motivated by the offender’s bias against a race, religion, disability, ethnicity/national origin, gender or sexual orientation.
+Hate Crime – Definition: A hate crime is a criminal act committed against a person(s) motivated by the offender’s bias against a race, religion, disability, ethnicity/national origin, gender or sexual orientation.

 -